code-for-coffee/gulp-handlebars-precompile-task/README.md

 ## Information
 - `gulpfile.js` dictates where files are read from and saved to.
 Update that for your own needs.
 - Feel free to modify the namespace in there as well.
+This namespace is where you will your templates from (ie: `app.templates["my-template"](data);`